bat-z/bat-z/README.md

 2. cch*rrypie/j-pawss & friends.
 Hoping he’s not around and pleas do NOT mention him.

-3. Dean w, loki, joker, Tailgate, & jason todd fans.
+3. Dean w(any charcters that he plays like solider boy), loki, the joker, Tailgate, & jason todd fans.
 Yea, this sounds ridiculous.
 I like some of the characters, but I can't stand the fans sorry.

 4. Most of my ex friends